 6. Load the mastering plugins.

 Remember, even though I’m showcasing a “mastering plugin chain”, the set of plugins you pick really depends on your mix and what kind of treatment you think it needs.
-The following plugin chain may very well not suit for your needs (you could do just as fine only with an eq and limiter), but here goes:
+The following plugin chain may very well not suit for your needs (you could do just as fine only with an EQ and limiter).

 Open the Mixer and add these plugins in a following order to the Master mixer tracks FX slots: